hariharen9/hariharen9/README.md

 *   ☁️ **Cloud Engineering:** Architecting and managing robust network overlays and infrastructure on IBM Cloud.
 *   🚀 **Go Development:** Crafting performant microservices, APIs, and automation tools using Go.
 *   ☸️ **Kubernetes Operations:** Deploying, managing, and scaling containerized applications on Kubernetes clusters.
-Using tools like Helm for efficient package management.
 *   🐳 **Dockerization:** Building optimized and secure container images for diverse applications.
+*   👨‍💻 **Open Source:** Actively developing and maintaining numerous personal side projects and tools.
-*   🌱 **Continuous Learning:** Exploring advanced Kubernetes concepts (Service Mesh, Operators), eBPF, and deepening my understanding of distributed systems.
+*   🌱 **Continuous Learning:** Exploring advanced Kubernetes concepts and deepening my understanding of distributed systems.
 *   🤝 **Collaboration:** Open to collaborating on impactful open-source projects, particularly in the Cloud Native space.
 *   🎮 **Fun Fact:** Outside of tech, I enjoy unwinding with video games!